Heat-trace asymptotics for edge Laplacians with algebraic boundary conditions: Hodge Laplacian on incomplete edge spaces

-The second condition on isospectrality is posed to ensure polyhomogeneity of the associated heat kernels when lifted to the corresponding parabolic blowup space.
-More precisely we only need that the eigenvalues of the Laplacians on fibres are constant in a fixed range $[0,1]$, though we still make the stronger assumption for a clear and convenient representation.
-The final condition is of technical origin, placed in several other instances, compare \cite{BahVer:YFO} and \cite{MazVer:ATM}.
+We mention that the assumption of $g^F$ to restrict to a fixed Riemannian metric on fibres $F$ is only used in the Friedrichs mollifier argument in Proposition \ref{S-symmetric}.
+The actual analysis of the heat kernel needs isospectrality of fibres to ensure polyhomogeneity of the heat kernel when lifted to the corresponding blowup space.
+More precisely, here we only need that the eigenvalues of the Laplacians on fibres are constant in a fixed range $[0,1]$.

 The remainder of the section is devoted to the explicit structure of the Hodge Laplacian, more precisely of its normal operator, basically drawn from \cite[\S 2.3]{MazVer:ATM}.
 Consider a hypersurface $S_a=\{s=a\}$ of the model edge.
 Its tangent bundle $TS_a \equiv T(\R^b \times F)$ splits into the sum of a `vertical' and `horizontal' subspaces.
-The first subspace is tangent to $F$ and the former is tangent to the Euclidean factor $\R^b$.
+The first subspace is tangent to $F$ and the latter is tangent to the Euclidean factor $\R^b$.
 This splitting is orthogonal, and we obtain a bigrading

 We denote by $\Omega^{j,l}(S)$ the space of sections of the corresponding summand in this bundle decomposition.
 We want to make the normal operator $N(x^2\Delta_p)_{y_0}$ explicit with respect to a rescaling of the form bundles, employed also in \cite{BruSee:RES}.
 More precisely, for each $j,l$ with $j + l = p$, we define